Skip to main content

 Highway Beautification

-A Highway Beautification permit allows for placement of decorations along state highways (except interstate highways).
-Decorations can be seasonal hanging plants, flags, or pennants.
+A Highway Beautification permit allows for placement of decorations along state highways (except interstate highways) to enhance the aesthetic value of the highway.
+These decorations can be seasonal hanging plants, pennants, or similar items.
 The decoration can have no more than the official name, logo and slogan of the agency.
 It cannot denote a specific activity or event, portray a political, religious, commercial or promotion message or recognize a person or organization.
 More information is available in Oregon Administrative Rule 734-057-0020.

-To obtain a permit, the city, county, or Native American Indian Tribe with jurisdiction in the area must submit a written request to the appropriate district office at least 30 days in advance of the desired installation date.
-The request is to be on their official letterhead and accompanied by an ODOT permit application form, and a picture or drawing of the proposed decoration.
+The agency (incorporated city, county, or Native American Indian Tribe) with jurisdiction in the area the decorations are desired to be placed are eligible applicants for this permit.
+To obtain a permit, the agency must submit a written request to the appropriate district office at least 30 days in advance of the desired installation date.
+The request is to be on their official letterhead and accompanied by an ODOT permit application form, and a sketch, picture or drawing of the proposed decoration.

 To obtain a “Vegetation Control Permit” complete the request form titled, “Request for Vegetation Control Permit” along with the liability release form and submit both documents to the appropriate ODOT district office.
 The district office will add the permit number to the liability release form upon approval of the request.